mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 0:00 start of recording

 **Katagiri**: [I want to] say something more, a little bit, about [the] same subject as I told yesterday.
 The subject was, "You must know that first, there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside."
-I would like to explain a little more about same subject, from [a] different angle today.
-Because this is very important characteristic of zazen we do, which is called shikantaza.
+I would like to explain a little more about same subject, from [a] different angle today, because this is very important characteristic of [the] zazen we do, which is called shikantaza.

 Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become Buddha.
 This [was the] first impression for me when I was at Eiheiji monastery, listening to a lecture given by Hashimoto Roshi.
 I didn't understand the meaning, but, I was moved very much [by] this point.
 If you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
-I accepted it, totally - no question.
+I accepted it, totally – no question.
 I think now, I was lucky. *[mild laughter]* I was lucky, anyway.
 If I had a big head, I couldn't accept it.
 But anyway, I accepted it, totally.
 I was a lucky guy.

 ##### 2:33

 Particularly according to dullness and distraction: dullness and distraction here are meant to exemplify all kinds of delusion.
-But according to Abidharmakosha, dullness and distraction are just one of the delusions. ([Abhidharmakośa on encyclopediaofbuddhism.org](https://encyclopediaofbuddhism.org/wiki/Abhidharmakośa)) So, you can find the dullness and distractions, one of the delusions according to the list of the Abidharmakosha.
+But according to Abidharmakosha, dullness and distraction are just [two] of the delusions. ([Abhidharmakośa on encyclopediaofbuddhism.org](https://encyclopediaofbuddhism.org/wiki/Abhidharmakośa)) So, you can find the dullness and distractions, one of the delusions according to the list of the Abidharmakosha.
 Thirty-seven and thirty-eight says, dullness in Sanskrit, styāna *[he spells it out]*, this is dullness.
 Translation says: torpor; or stiffness, or [obduracy?] *[he tries to pronounce that]*, and [sterility?], indifference, and in Latin, *[unintelligible]* ... languor, torpor, sloth.
 (Also, lethargy.)

 This is dullness, and the other one is distraction.
 They present it as, in Sanskrit, auddhatya *[he spells it]* – that means, restlessness.
-Or, agitation, restlessness of mind, reckless, or frivolity.
+Or, agitation, restlessness of mind, reckless[ness], or frivolity.
 Et cetera.

 ##### 5:18

-But in Fukanzazengi, dullness and distraction mentioned by Dogen are meant to exemplify all kinds of delusions.
+But in Fukanzazengi, [the] dullness and distraction mentioned by Dogen are meant to exemplify all kinds of delusions.
 So, if you do shikantaza, not only dullness and distraction, all kinds of delusions drop off from the first.
 This is shikantaza.

 ##### 6:00

 First let me say a little bit about the meaning of ... dullness and distraction.
 Broadly speaking, dullness and distraction are the state [where] the mind acts reactively, like the swing of a pendulum, and the body and mind lose a state of their equilibrium.
 That is in a state of either distraction or dullness.
 Just like a pendulum.

 So it is represented as [kon-san?] in Japanese.
-[Kon?] is dullness, [san?] is distraction. ...
+[Kon?] is dullness, [san?] is distraction...

 The structure of the Chinese letter [kon?] consists of two parts: one is bottom, the second is the sun.
 The sun sinks, or sets, at the bottom; the complete darkness.
 So [kon?] means dullness, which means the state which the mind becomes gloomy and doesn't work.
 As if the sun sets, and the surroundings completely become dark.
 That is the meaning of [kon?], dullness.

 [San?] is distraction.
 Distraction is a state [where] the mind is annoyed with troublesome [things], and is [indeterminate?].
 That is distraction.
 So distraction, broadly speaking, means ... relative understanding.
 Various relative understandings: relative views, relative thoughts.
 Or, worldly thoughts.
 Worldly thoughts means to understand or view something in the dualistic world.
 That is distraction.